Tarshem/PythonForDataScience/README.md

 ### Date created
-This Project is Created on May 21,2020
+This Project is Created on June 15,2020

 ### Project Title
 Explore US Bikeshare Data